-One of the first journalists to challenge the False Memory Syndrome Foundation in writing.
-She was subsequently harassed by the organization.
+Impact: One of the first journalists to challenge the False Memory Syndrome Foundation in press

-After her publications about the FMSF, the foundation filed a formal complaint against Landsburg.
+The FMSF filed a formal complaint against Landsburg about her articles criticizing the foundation.
 In a personal correspondence with Ross Cheit on July 19, 2021, Landsberg wrote about four instances of harassment:

 “The Freyds did come after me.
 They lodged an official complaint against me with the Ontario Press Council, which had the power to rule on cases and force the newspaper in question to publish the decision, including the name of the reporter found to be at fault.
 Very humiliating to be named in a featured report in your own newspaper!
 Luckily, after the case dogged me for some months, the Council ruled in my favour.